jaspereb/SimpleSliderHand/README.md

 * A reasonable quality 3D printer
 * A soldering iron for adding heat set inserts

-Read the BuildInstructions.pdf (still to come) document for more specific steps and tips.

 # The capacitor board
 Because we use the mx28T in multi turn mode there is an issue that it must be within the same 360degree rotation each time it is powered off.
 To ensure this, schematics are included for a capacitor power board so that the servo can be driven to the correct position when it loses power.

 The addition of this board is optional but recommended.
-If you are powering the system from a UR controller with 24V we found X XXuF capacitors to be sufficient for a single gripper operation.
+If you are powering the system from a UR controller with 24V we found 8 x 4700uF capacitors to be sufficient for a single gripper operation.

 # The control interface
 Very basic firmware is provided in the 'Software' folder.
 This gets loaded onto the OpenCM9 controller (which is basically an arduino).
 This then listens for serial commands in the form of a letter and number.
 You will need to calibrate the servo position once the gripper is constructed in order to use this functionality.
 The most basic commands are: